contentacms/contentajs/.emdaer/docs/why.md

 You may need **ContentaJS** because for many reasons **you will end up needing a node.js server for your project anyways**.
 You may as well use an opinionated and optimized starter kit that will solve many of your needs without effort.

+<iframe src="https://www.youtube.com/embed/6bdbqo2tETg?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 ### Microservices
 If your API needs to aggregate data for use on the front-end from other services